SharathcAcharya/mflix/BATCH_3_COMPLETE_ALL_FEATURES.md

 ### Ready to Launch! 🚀

-Your MFlix app is now ready for:
+Your ScreenPlex app is now ready for:
 1. ✅ Production deployment
 2. ✅ User testing
 3. ✅ Portfolio showcase